robertmcleod2/dagster-deployment/README.md

 # dagster-deployment-practice
-A practice dagster deployment using kubernetes
+A practice dagster deployment using kubernetes.

+### Local setup

+To set up and run the project locally, follow these steps:

 1. Clone the repository